lunardoesdev/ytdla/README.md

 Opinionated script for downloading audio from youtube using yt-dlp under the hood

+# requrements
+you need to have Deno installed to solve js challenges of youtube.
+This is not an optional requirement.

 # usage
 just pass youtube links to the script, like
 ```